RemilYoucef/sd-4sql/README.md

 - integrate a visual tool to enable the user to interact iteratively with the framework.

-Our experimental study was conducted on an SQL workload containing _Hibernate_ queries run executed on our clients' servers at [INFOLOGIC](https://www.infologic-copilote.fr/) company.
+Our experimental study was conducted on an SQL workload containing _Hibernate_ queries run on our clients' servers at [INFOLOGIC](https://www.infologic-copilote.fr/) company.

 ![overview](Docs/Images/overviewSchemaNew.png)